 In gender too, Hertford was at the forefront by being one of the first clutch of colleges to embrace co-education and co-residence in 1974.
 Prior to that, women could study at Oxford, but only at the women-only colleges.
 Among the first women to study at Hertford were Jacqui Smith, who went on the be the UK’s first female Home Secretary (and whose portrait also hangs in Hall), and Helen Alexander, who became CEO of The Economist group and the first female President of the Confederation of British Industry (CBI).

-Hertford has over 400 undergraduates and nearly 260 graduates – slightly higher than the Oxford average – with a broadly 50/50 gender split.
-Our mission statement declares that we believe in academic excellence framed by a commitment to fairness and opportunity, and we live out those values.
-We have 45 fellows, a third of them women, who range from the world’s leading experts in Shakespeare, the crusades and the philosopher David Hume to those at the forefront in thinking about astronomy, solving cancer, the development of artificial intelligence and the economics of auctions.
+Hertford has over 400 undergraduate and more than 300 graduate students, slightly higher than the Oxford average.
+At undergraduate level, women make up 55% of our student body.
+Our mission statement declares our belief in academic excellence framed by a commitment to fairness and opportunity, and we live out those values.
+We have 48 fellows, a third of them women, who range from the world’s leading experts in Shakespeare, the crusades and the philosopher David Hume to those at the forefront in thinking about astronomy, solving cancer, and the development and ethics of artificial intelligence.
 All of them are as passionate and committed to their teaching as they are to their research.
-Our students will learn directly through their tutorials: the opportunity to pair up with another student and be taught directly face to face by some of the finest minds alive is one of Oxford’s great attractions, and its a system to which we are profoundly committed.
+Our students learn directly through their tutorials: the opportunity to be taught in small groups by some of the world’s finest minds is one of Oxford’s great attractions, and it’s a system to which we are profoundly committed.

-We feel just as strongly about ensuring that we recruit the best and brightest from whatever social or ethnic background – embodied by our pioneering record on admitting women and experimenting with offers to state school students.
-More than 70 per cent of our students were educated at state schools, and the mix of public and private gives the college a particularly friendly and dynamic character – along with a readiness to innovate and break new ground when the opportunity arises.
-So recently, celebrating that we were the first college along with four others to admit women, we rehung our hall with photographs of Hertford women for a year.
-We initiated Tri-Innovate, a competition for student innovators and aspiring entrepreneurs.
-In our ‘Hertford Conversations’, famous figures in our national life ranging from Hugh Grant to Ed Balls talk about their experiences with our Principal and students.
-The college teams with student societies, concerts, talks and sporting events, earning us our standing as Oxford’s “friendliest, funkiest” college.
+We feel just as strongly about ensuring that we recruit the best and brightest from whatever social or ethnic background, embodied by our pioneering record of admitting women and opening up access to state school students from under-represented backgrounds.
+More than 80% of our latest undergraduate cohort were educated at state schools, and the mix of students from diverse backgrounds gives the college a particularly friendly and dynamic character.
+This, along with a readiness to innovate and break new ground when the opportunity arises, has earned us recognition as Oxford’s “friendliest, funkiest” college.